Devler420/ACPCalculator/README.md

 **What it does?**

 The program will calculate expenses according to each person's proportional consumption.
-Store datas in cloud Database (MySQL) provided by Amazon Relational Database Service (RDS)
+Store datas in cloud Database (MySQL) provided by Amazon Relational Database Service (RDS) with Version control system.

 **Such as**